sumeshi/ntfsdump/README.md

 ![ntfsdump logo](https://gist.githubusercontent.com/sumeshi/c2f430d352ae763273faadf9616a29e5/raw/baa85b045e0043914218cf9c0e1d1722e1e7524b/ntfsdump.svg)

-A tool for extract any files from an NTFS volume on an image file.
+A tool to extract any files/directories/ADSs directly from NTFS image files.

 ## Usage

+ntfsdump can be invoked from the shell or run from a Python script.

 ```bash
 $ ntfsdump {{query}} --output-path {{output_dir}} /path/to/imagefile.raw